-Frozen lemons and raspberries are a staple in my freezer.
-They come in so handy, just like in this simple recipe like these DIY fruit snacks with gelatin (perfect for kids)!
+Frozen lemons and raspberries are staples in my freezer.
+They come in so handy — just like in this simple recipe for DIY raspberry fruit snacks!

-3) In saucepan over medium-low heat combine raspberry puree, lemon juice, sugar & salt.
+- In saucepan over medium-low heat combine raspberry puree, lemon juice, sugar and salt.

-4) Slowly add all 3 tb of great lakes gelatin (stirring constantly) so that no clumping occurs.
-I recommend adding 1/2 tb at a time while stirring constantly.
+- Slowly add all the gelatin (stirring constantly) so that no clumping occurs.
+I recommend adding ½ tablespoon at a time while stirring constantly to avoid clumping.

-5) Bring to a boil, remove from heat and let cool for about 15-20 minutes.
+- Bring to a boil, remove from heat and let cool for about 15-20 minutes.

-6) Grease a small pan with coconut oil.
-Pour gelatin mixture and let cool about 1-2 hours in the fridge until firmly set.
+- Grease silicon molds or a small pan with coconut oil.
+Pour gelatin mixture and let cool about 2 hours in the fridge until firmly set.

-I use two different kinds of gelatin in this recipe.
-One makes the mixture gel (plain gelatin), and the collagen hydrolysate is used as added protein (because it is more processed and easier to digest).
-I prefer to use a combination of both in this recipe to increase the protein content.
-Please note- if you have very poor digestion, you may have a hard time digesting gelatin, especially the kind that makes a mixture gel.
+Gelatin is used in this recipe.
+Please note: if you have very poor digestion, you may have a hard time digesting gelatin.
 Also, slowly increase the intake of gelatin in your diet over many weeks or months.
 Adding too much too quickly can cause digestive upset, as gelatin is rich in glycine and fuels the detoxification process.
 Read more about gelatin here.